leemetme/wol-sse/README.md

 Later on, I'd supply `blablablabla` for the home ESP as the token and `albalbalbalb` as the token for the work ESP.

+Once you've got your file setup, install a dependency called "Express" for our application.
+To do that, navigate to the folder where you have `wol_sse_server.js` on the command line, and type the command `npm install express`.

-Once you've got your file setup, use something like `pm2` to constantly keep the `wol_sse_server.js` file running, and use a reverse proxy like `nginx` to host your HTTP server.
+Afterwards, use something like `pm2` to constantly keep the `wol_sse_server.js` file running, and use a reverse proxy like `nginx` to host your HTTP server.
 I'd implore you to host the website using HTTPS.